-- The process of brand management represents five interlinked steps: - 1.
-Defining the target group and brand objectives - It is necessary to analyze the market, identify segments and target groups of customers, define the brand objectives and the intended market position. - 2.
-Brand creation (existing, innovation or completely new brand) - It must be based on an analysis of customer, company, competitors and changes (cultural context, history and trends). - Analysis related to brand creation should solve the brand strengths and weaknesses associated with: image, customer relations, reputation, marketing strategies, communication strategies, creative concepts, distribution channels, functions, brand idea.
+- The process of brand management represents 4 interlinked steps: defining the target group and brand objectives, brand creation, management of brand positioning, evaluation of the brand success. - 1.
+Defining the target group and brand objectives - It is necessary to analyze the market, identify segments and target groups of customers, define the brand objectives and the intended market position.

+o 2.
+Brand creation (existing, innovation or completely new brand)

+- It must be based on an analysis of customer, company, competitors and changes (cultural context, history and trends). - Analysis related to brand creation should solve the brand strengths and weaknesses associated with: image, customer relations, reputation, marketing strategies, communication strategies, creative concepts, distribution channels, functions, brand idea.

 - Alternative branding strategies assuming a firm decides to brand its products or services, it must choose which brand names to use.
-Three general strategies are popular. - Individual or separate family brand names (JAR, ARIEL, ...) - Companies often use different brand names for different quality lines within the same product class.
+Three general strategies are popular. - o Individual or separate family brand names (JAR, ARIEL, ...) - Companies often use different brand names for different quality lines within the same product class.
 A major advantage of separate family brand names is that if a product fails or appears to be of low quality, the company has not tied its reputation to it. - Corporate umbrella or company brand name (HEINZ, GE, SONY, ...) - Many firms use their corporate brand as an umbrella brand across their entire range of products.
 Development costs are lower with umbrella names because there is no need to research a name or spend heavily on advertising to create recognition. - Sub-brand name (KELLOGG'S RICE KRISPIES, ŠKODA FABIA, ...) - It is the combination of two or more of the corporate brand, family brand, or individual product brand names.

-- The reasons for rebranding may be different: - Simple innovation (particularly innovation of logo Shell, Škoda, ...) - A new area of interest (new business a completely new brand) - Acquisitions and mergers (mobile operators) - Portfolio optimization (restrictions of too diversified portfolio of brands depending on the product category) - Changing the positioning (important is the rate of change in brand perception - an attempted repositioning of Coca-Cola in 1985 - a change to the New Coke) - The revival of forgotten brands (Botas, Kofola ...)
+• The reasons for rebranding may be different:

+- Simple innovation (particularly innovation of logo Shell, Škoda, ...). - A new area of interest (new business a completely new brand). - Acquisitions and mergers (mobile operators). - Portfolio optimization (restrictions of too diversified portfolio of brands depending on the product category). - Changing the positioning (important is the rate of change in brand perception - an attempted repositioning of Coca-Cola in 1985 - a change to the New Coke). - The revival of forgotten brands (Botas, Kofola ...).

-BRAND MANAGEMENT REBRANDING - LOGO CHANGE
+REBRANDING - LOGO CHANGE

-BRAND MANAGEMENT REBRANDING - LOGO CHANGE
+REBRANDING - LOGO CHANGE